ryanwith/sqlgenerator/README.md

 This currently provides three options:

 1/ [In-Clause Generator](https://github.com/ryanwaldorf/sqlgenerator/blob/main/src/pages/InClauseGenerator.js).
-Generates a SQL in-clause from spreadsheet data--just copy and paste your date into the text input.
+Generates a SQL in-clause from pasted spreadsheet data.
 Great when you have a CSV containing identifiers like customer or order IDs that you want to filter an existing table on.

 2/ [Excel to SQL](https://github.com/ryanwaldorf/sqlgenerator/blob/main/src/pages/TableGeneratorFromExcel.js).
 Generates a SQL CREATE TABLE and SQL INSERT INTO statements from uploaded spreadsheet files and pasted data.
 Great for when you need to ingest and join data sets into a warehouse for adhoc analyses.